 The Association of Internet Researchers exists to provide a community for researchers who are interested in all things related to the Internet.
 Many of us come from disciplines that in the past or even still are tepid to Internet-focused scholarship.
 AoIR was created to provide an outlet and a community for those of us who interrogate and examine the practices and relationships around individuals, organizations, institutions, cultures, and the Internet.

-Each year the Association of Internet Researchers organizes a key event – the annual Internet Research conference.
+Each year the Association of Internet Researchers organizes a key event – the annual AoIR conference.
 This conference brings together hundreds of academics, researchers, graduate students and other participants for an interdisciplinary, multi-methodological look at the Internet.
 The conference aims to gather together leading scholars and help set directions for research within disciplines, as well as in interdisciplinary ventures.
 The conference has developed a reputation for being friendly, welcoming of diverse opinions, and broad in its scope.

 The Association is entirely member-driven and member-supported.
 We invite you to be part of our community: